top of page

 One step too far | Published 2022 | Read August 2023

-What didn't I like?
-The story is less about the skills Frankie shows to build relationships and ask the right questions in book 1 and more of a survivalist story in the wilderness.
+The story is less about the skills Frankie shows to build relationships and ask the right questions that we saw in Book 1 and more of a survivalist story in the wilderness.
 There's not a lot I can say about the search for Tim without giving it all away, but the serial killer element is weak and the motive for the killings is well...a bit silly.

 I had trouble rating One step too far.
 There is no doubt that Frankie is a compelling character and Gardner has an interesting premise for the series.
-However, the whole thing makes little sense and explaining everything in an epilogue seems like lazy writing.
+However, the whole thing makes little sense.
+Explaining everything in an epilogue seems like lazy writing, too.
 I was disappointed in the ending, too, and a bit baffled by it.
 It's hard to explain that without spoiling, but trust me, plot holes abound and it's just not believable.

 My 3-star rating is generous and based on the wilderness setting, my loyalty to Gardner, and the promise of better Frankie Elkin books to come.